MarinaBajic/NWP_vezbe/vezbe3/typescript_setup.md

 ### Install ts-node

-ts-node is a typescript interpreter.
-It will compile and run typescript files without having to compile them to javascript first.
+**ts-node** is a TypeScript interpreter.
+It will compile and run TypeScript files, so that we don't have to compile them to JavaScript first.

 ```
 npm install -g ts-node
 ```

-### Run typescript file
+### Run TypeScript file

 ```
 ts-node path/to/file.ts
 ```